Self-guided London Walks

 Walk London's self-guided walking tours pass the very best of London's world famous and historic attractions ensuring you make the most of your visit to London.

 Each walk has a visitor attraction guide with an interactive map.
-For your comfort and relaxation you will find a variety of refreshment and resting stops on all our sightseeing walks.
+For your enjoyment you will find a variety of refreshment and resting stops on all our walks.

-The central London walks can easily be split or linked together so you can tour from 30 minutes to a whole day.
-Pick a route on how much time you have or what you want to see, ideal for everyone - tourists, visitors and Londoners.
+London walks can be split or linked together so you can tour from 30 minutes to a whole day.
+Pick a walk on how much time you have or what you want to see.

 Walk down narrow cobbled streets to discover 2000 years of architectural history from Roman remains through to the latest award winning and tallest buildings in Europe.